Bride and groom kiss in front of Romsey Abbey

 Full-day coverage for weddings at Romsey Abbey typically starts at £1,695, depending on your plans.

-Most couples choose full-day coverage so the story is complete – from preparations through to the evening.
+Most couples choose full-day coverage so the story is complete – from preparations through to the evening reception.

 0 Comments